Skip to main content

 By Edward Matulanya

-Here are feast day, historical background, and Veneration of Saint Ursula and Her Companions.
+Here are the feast day, historical background, and Veneration of Saint Ursula and Her Companions.

 Feast Day